Sondzus/MathStat474/README.md

 * wk2, day2:  Introduction to probability: sample spaces and events, equally likely outcomes, and basic rules of probability.
 Formal introduction to probability: meaning, notation, likelihood, and computation using relative frequency of an event in a sample space.
 Empirical computation of probability - quick overview.
 * wk3, day1: Building blocks for the theoretical computations of probability: equally likely outcomes, sample spaces and events, and basic probability rules (complement rule, general addition rule, disjoint events).
 Finish  multiplication rule, discussed independent events.
 * wk3, day2: Using given probabilities for two categorical variables to construct a two-way probability table, including the marginal totals. ...
+* wk4, day 1: Conditional probability: definition and computation.
+Independence events and 4 equivalent ways to testing independence. discussed more on computation of conditional probabilities and started talking about the important parts of the Bayes rule.
+* wk4, day 2: Derived the Bayes rule and talked more about the example of the lie detector (lies vs. spies in a company example!).
+If you are interested, you may read the student paper on the [polygraph test here](https://www.stat.cmu.edu/tr/tr766/tr766.pdf), and the interview by Prof. Fienberg(https://www.nationalacademies.org/news/the-polygraph-and-lie-detection).

 ### HW formatting